 Annapurna-Dhaulagiri Eco Trek is one of the popular trekking trails in the Annapurna Region.
 The trek begins from Baskharka village of Myagdi district.
 The place can be reached after a hike of about one kilometer from Galteshwar near Beni.
 After a walk of about one kilometer, you cross the Kali Gandaki River, and after a trek of about three-four hours, you reach Baskharka.
 At Baskharka, you spend the night with local families.
 You eat what your hosts eat.
 Most of the people in the village are into farming.
 Orange farming is a favored occupation here.
 The place offers beautiful views of mountains and beautiful sceneries.

 Trekking on the second day takes you to Nagi.
 The trek can be completed in around six-seven hours.
 People in Nagi village are very hospitable.
 Their language, culture, and behavior will attract you.
 From the village, you can see various mountain peaks like Annapurna South, Dhaulagiri, and Twelve Peak.
-Though the village is mostly undeveloped, you can buy souvenirs like a bag, cap, socks, and gloves prepared by local women.
+Though the village is primarily undeveloped, you can buy souvenirs like a bag, cap, socks, and gloves prepared by local women.

 Mohare is our destination for the third day.
 We see different vegetations as the trial progresses.
 Many wildflowers in their full bloom greet you.
 You reach Mohare Danda after crossing Hampal Danda and this place, you can see the beautiful view of the sunrise.
 The area provides perhaps the most beautiful mountain views.
 Various peaks like Machhapuchhre, Dhaulagiri, Annapurna South, and Twelve Peak, among others, glitter in the morning sun.
 You can even see Pokhara Valley far in the horizon.
 All lodges in Mohare Danda have Wi-Fi facilities.